 The suggestion "Speak to your dermatologist.
 Untreated psoriasis impairs the life. is intended to motivate psoriasis sufferers to talk to someone who can help them — their dermatologist.

-This information campaign is supported by Novartis Pharma Schweiz AG, the Swiss Psoriasis and Vitiligo Association (Schweizerischen Psoriasis und Vitiligo Gesellschaft, SPVG) and the Psoriasis Competence Network of doctors in specialist dermatology practices in Switzerland (DermaNet).
+This information campaign is supported by Novartis Pharma Schweiz AG and the Psoriasis Competence Network of doctors in specialist dermatology practices in Switzerland (DermaNet).

 Find out — why not today — why you should talk to your dermatologist about psoriasis.